Immersion Corporation (IMMR) upgraded Issued by Wall Street Gurus

 Insider Trading

-MARTIN WILLIAM C, the Director of Immersion Corporation, sale 55,603 shares at $12.21 during a trade that took place back on Dec 29, which means that MARTIN WILLIAM C is holding 2,630,488 shares at $678,701 based on the most recent closing price.
+Okada Michael Rudolf, the General Counsel of Immersion Corporation, sale 2,670 shares at $12.06 during a trade that took place back on Jan 11, which means that Okada Michael Rudolf is holding 10,415 shares at $32,195 based on the most recent closing price.

 Stock Fundamentals for IMMR